WebAssembly/spec/md-proto/WebAssembly.md

 "Operations with NaNs" recommendation that operations propagate NaN bits from their operands, however it isn't required.

+> The exception and rounding behavior specified here are the default behavior on most contemporary software environments.

 > All computations are correctly rounded, subnormal values are fully supported, and negative zero, NaNs, and infinities are all produced as result values to indicate overflow, invalid, and divide-by-zero exceptional conditions, and